• Home

 The artist pairs are:

-Anna Kakhiani and Els van der Graaf.
+• Anna Kakhiani and Els van der Graaf.
 Although spanning different generations, this first duo tackles shared themes of identity, cultural values, and the psychological effects of displacement.
-Anna’s work directly addresses the trauma of relocation, shaped by her experience as a Ukrainian artist, while Els explores cross-cultural ideas drawn from diverse traditions.
+Anna’s interdisciplinary practice investigates the role of empathy, language, and embodied experience in shaping dynamics of belonging and resistance in the context of forced migration, while Els searches for intrinsic values present in various cultures.
+She concentrates on universal images and ideas in non-western art, classical art and philosophy, which kept their expressiveness until today.
 Together, they reflect a shared European space where memory, belonging, and resilience are central.
-Visually and conceptually, their overlapping practices and mutual resonance highlight the importance of solidarity and understanding between cultures — especially in the context of a Europe under threat.
+Visually and conceptually, their practices and mutual resonance highlight the importance of solidarity and understanding between cultures.

 The exhibition will also have an event programme, to be announced closer to the opening date.